johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 ![AwsHackdays2019](aws-hackdays-2019.jpeg)

-My team won the 1st place of AWS Hackdays 2019 Indonesia and secured the 3rd place in the Grand Final in Singapore.
+My team won the 1st place in AWS Hackdays 2019 Indonesia and secured the 3rd place in the Grand Final in Singapore.
 We built two products for this competition.
 [Aident](/aident), a real-time crime activity detection and criminals face recognition system.
-The second one is [Eyve](/eyve), it is built to protect visually impaired in daily life.
+The second one is [Eyve](/eyve) which is built to protect people with visual impairments in daily life.

 <iframe width="1440" height="900" src="https://www.youtube.com/embed/YKPRNlpmyno" frameborder="0" allow="accelerometer;
  encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>